ehorvat1/NES-MEP-Reader/ESP32-binary/flash-readme.md

 # Update flash Instructions
-When firmware is already installed and you use esptool to upgrade to a new version, a shorter command can be used to avoid config being overwritten
+When firmware is already installed and you use esptool to upgrade to a new version, a shorter command can be used to avoid config being overwritten.
+Just one file will to be uploaded to the device: firmware.bin .

 ## Initial ESP32 flashing Command: